rough-rat/papajbadge-rs/README.md

 pressed (hold reset -> hold boot -> release reset is not working either fo some reason)

-Sadly, the chip must be unlocked using USB interface first.
+The chip may need unlocking, using USB interface first.

-Connect the device, and call `make unlock-target`
+Connect the device, and call `make mcu-unlock`

 ### flashing via not-SWD